dotnet/docs/docs/architecture/cloud-native/host-eshoponcontainers-application.md

 ---
 title: Hosting the eShopOnContainers application
-description: Architecting Cloud Native .NET Apps for Azure | Hosting the eShopOnContainers Application ms.date: 06/30/2019
+description: Hosting the eShopOnContainers application using Azure Kubernetes Service, Helm, and DevSpaces. ms.date: 06/30/2019
 ---
 # Hosting the eShopOnContainers application